jsiwu94/Moon/_posts/2020-01-27-How-Does-Social-Network-Affect-Book-Sales-on-Amazon.md

 The copurchase data tells us for every book id, what was the source book that pointed to that and in reverse, for every book id, which other book does it link to.
 Both dataset were from Amazon.

+To limit the data and for the sake of the analysis, I have filtered the data to only include books with Sales Rank less than 150K.

 ### Product Data

     head(product1)